School of Health and Rehabilitation Sciences

 Students may be required to travel a distance or to relocate outside the city for their clinical education assignments.
 All expenses for transportation, housing, food, etc., are the students responsibility.

 Students must wear proper attire, which may vary according to the clinical education site.
-Students studying to be health information managers, for example, will dress in street clothes, while students studying to be clinical dietitians may wear white lab coats.
+Students studying to be health information managers, for example, will dress in business clothes, while students studying to be clinical dietitians may wear white lab coats.
 Safety may be a consideration.
 The coordinator of clinical education will provide specific information about clothing or uniforms for each program.

 Because of clinical education time requirements for accreditation purposes, any student who misses clinical time for any reason must contact the appropriate practicum instructor or coordinator of clinical education.